 Anterior Ankle Impingement Treatment

-Initial treatment for anterior ankle impingement should be non-operative.
+Initial anterior ankle impingement treatment treatment should be non-operative.
 This should consist of a period of avoidance of activities that cause the symptoms.
 This may involve time off from athletic participation.
 During this time, the athlete should still be active in conditioning in ways that do not recreate forceful ankle motion or aggravate their symptoms.
 Regular oral anti-inflammatory use along with the regular use of an ice pack is important to treat any swelling present.

 The use of intra-articular corticosteroid injections can also be considered although should not be repeated too often because of potentially deleterious effects on the articular cartilage within the ankle joint.
 A performance evaluation by a highly trained physical therapist can be helpful.
 They can work with the athlete and alter their lower extremity motion and therefore the mechanical factors at play.
 It is important that they be knowledgeable about the specific sport the athlete participates in.